MDGrey33/pyvisionai/docs/api.md

     Args:
         file_type: Type of file to process ("pdf", "docx", "pptx", "html")
         extractor_type: Extraction method ("page_as_image" or "text_and_images")
-        model: Vision model to use ("gpt4" or "llama")
+        model: Vision model to use ("gpt4", "claude", or "llama")
-        api_key: OpenAI API key (required for GPT-4 Vision)
+        api_key: API key (required for GPT-4 Vision and Claude)
         prompt: Custom prompt for image description

     Returns: